 "I am now going to test your balance.
 Please take your shoes off, roll up your pant legs above ankle (if applicable), and remove any ankle taping (if applicable).
-This test will consist of three twenty second tests with different stances.
+This test will consist

 (a) Double leg stance:

 "The first stance is standing with your feet together with your hands on your hips and with your eyes closed.
 You should try to maintain stability in that position for 20 seconds.
 I will be counting the number of times you move out of this position.
 I will start timing when you are set and have closed your eyes."